deso2/SOC-Home-Lab/README.md

 <p align="center">
 <img src="https://imgur.com/5P6LYgT.png" height="80%" width="80%"/>

-For Crowdsec to enable blocking, install the Windows Firewall Bouncer from GitHub, open it, and follow the installation process.
+For Crowdsec to enable blocking, install the <a href="https://github.com/crowdsecurity/cs-windows-firewall-bouncer/releases">Firewall Bouncer</a> from GitHub, open it, and follow the installation process.
 Once done, you're all set!